Scams and Fraud

 If you are the victim of a scam there is little that we can do to recover your money however we work with overseas organisations like the Nigerian Economic and Financial Crimes Commission to find scammers and there have even been some arrests.

 If you have been victimised, please don’t be embarrassed!
 Literally hundreds of other people have been scammed in similar ways.
 It is important to report the matter.
-You can contact WA ScamNet via the form at www.scamnet.wa.gov.au or by emailing WA Scam Net.
+You can contact WA ScamNet via the form at www.scamnet.wa.gov.au.
 Alternatively the Australian Competition and Consumer Commission (ACCC) website has an ACCC Scamwatch Scam Reporting Form

 Visit the requests for money - advance fee fraud section to find out more.